Melqart- The Burning man...

 Body and something else, soul?

-This makes the cremation of a living being, Molk, difficult to understand unless there was a belief that death by fire could be a kind of teleportation to a better Underworld; the Summer-isles, the Elysium, rather than to the sorrow-filled ash lands.
+This makes understanding what exactly is transported during cremation difficult to understand.
+Especially the cremation of a living beings, children...to Moloch, Molk, difficult to understand unless there is an idea that death by fire could be a kind of teleportation to a better afterlife - to the Summer-isles, the Elysium?

 Richard Miles writes in Carthage Must Be Destroyed (2011):